afpineda/OpenSourceSimWheelESP32/doc/hardware/setups/setup6/Setup6_en.md

 |   5V    |    pin #1     |      red       | positive terminal |          green wire          |
 |   GND   |    pin #5     |     black      | negative terminal |         yellow wire          |

-## Pin header for the DevKit board
+## Pin headers for the DevKit board

 You also have to build this by yourself.
-The DevKit board will be mounted upside-down in the main board.
+The DevKit board will be mounted upside-down into the main board.
 So you have to solder the male pin headers facing up, as shown in the following picture:

 ![Lolin32 Lite pin header](../../pictures/L32_Lite_pin_header.png)